 "Certainly that data is out there showing that short sleep duration absolutely interferes with concentration, interferes with performance on objective testing," he said.

 Find an example of inference and circle it.
-What kind of evidence could replace the inference?
+What conclusion could replace the inference?
 Is it provided?
+What is the common logical fallacy demonstrated in this story?